reevesrs24/MalWorkz/README.md

 ```
 Unzip `models.zip`

-Install Windows `SignTool`.
+Install Windows [SignTool](https://docs.microsoft.com/en-us/windows/win32/seccrypto/signtool).
 This tool is used for signing PE files.
 The MalWorkz engine will use `SignTool` in conjuction with a supplied `.pfx` file.
 After `SignTool` is installed add the location to Windows system environment varibles so that the program may call it.